 - A social worker whose work is focused on advising family caregivers, after drawing her own family’s Atlas CareMap, realized that she and her sisters had been wrongly criticizing their brother for years.
 She saw that he, in fact, had been carrying almost all of the load of caring for their parents.
 She said she needed to call him immediately to apologize and tell him how much she loved him.

 Such increased self-awareness and deeper understanding of community needs is leading experts to rethink current approaches to assessing and supporting family caregiving and to try to envision new, more appropriate and useful, approaches.

 Starting in April 2017, Workshop participants were asked to fill out a short survey at the end of the sessions.
 Most participants did so, and by November 2017 about 170 surveys had been collected.

-99% of participants have reported being glad to have attended a CareMap workshop, and 95% reported having learned something new from drawing and studying their own CareMap.
+99% of participants have reported being glad to have attended a CareMap Workshop, and 95% reported having learned something new from drawing and studying their own Atlas CareMap.

-Usage of the soon to be released digital Atlas CareMap will generate data that can be analyzed to add to our understanding of real-world care ecosystems.
+Usage of the soon to be released Atlas CareMap web app will generate data that can be analyzed to add to our understanding of real-world care ecosystems.